kddubey/cappr/thoughts.md

 Overall, this design doesn't align with my style.
 It introduces complexity.
 I got away with writing decorators, and I'm pretty sure I can keep getting away with it.

+### I won't write string formatting abstractions

+Every other tool in this space includes some type of string formatting abstraction, usually based on LangChain or an internal module which processes a user-created config file.
+These string formatters abstract the process of writing a few-shot prompt, for example.
+Not to sound too dismissive, but anyone who uses Python knows how to format a string.
+And there aren't many tedious quirks in constructing an effective prompt.
+These formatters replace the question of "how do I tell the LM to do what I want?" with "how do I use this string formatting interface to tell the LM to do what I want?".
+The latter question takes more time to answer.
+And while answering that question, you may end up realizing that the formatter doesn't let you do what you need to do.
+Moreover, these formatters sometimes obfuscate what the prompt actually looks like, which is a risk.

+I want this package to do one thing well: pick a completion from a user-created prompt.
+If users want to use abstract string formatters, that's on them.

 ### A note on docstrings